Updated: 6 days ago

 You should divide your repertoire training into two different sub-sessions: new repertoire and old-repertoire maintenance.
 When studying new "repertoire", you should focus on sections.
 Don't play the piece from beginning to end.
 On the contrary, when you maintain "repertoire", I recommend you to start from the beginning and very slowly.
 We should try and memorise even the name of the notes so that we can control the triggering to the maximum detail.

-How much should we practise - Length of our practising sessions
+How much should we practice:

 I recommend my students to practice no less than six days a week.
 Either the study is on a digital or an acoustic piano, the amount of time we should invest in our practicing sessions varies significantly by our pianistic level.